tayruxin/tp/docs/DeveloperGuide.md

 **Examples**

-Here are examples illustrating what will now be allowed and what will remain disallowed:
+Here are some examples illustrating what will now be allowed and what will remain disallowed:

 **Allowed Inputs**
 1. **Company Names:**